Shaddadi/veritex/README.md

 This section aims to reproduce results in the CAV'22 tool paper, inculding Figure 2&3&4 and Table 2&3.
 Results are stored in 'veritex/cav22_artifact'. (to do: requirement for the hardware)

 There are two versions for the artifact evaluation.
+The difference between these two versions is that the first one does not include the repair of two neural networks which consumes a large amount of memory and time.

-1. This one reproduces most of the results in the paper (~160 mins), including
+1. This one reproduces the results in the paper except for two hard instances (~160 mins), including
    * safety verification of all instances (data generation for Figure 2) (~2 mins),
    * repair of 33/35 unsafe instances (data generation for Figure 3 and most of results in Table 2&3) (~40 mins),
    * repair of an unsafe DNN agent (data generation for Figure 4) (~6 mins),